-Since the early 1990s, Mike Flugennock has produced over a hundred political cartoon posters that have been the favorite of resistance movements ranging from those opposing war in Iraq and Afghanistan, to globalization and many other domestic causes, and has illustrated the covers of The Progressive (October 2002) and Alternative Press Review (Summer 2001).
+Since the early 1990s, Mike Flugennock has produced nearly two hundred political cartoons and posters that have been the favorite of popular resistance movements ranging from those opposing war in Iraq and Afghanistan to globalization, Occupy and other movements, such as the recent successful legalization of home cultivated marijuana in Washington, DC.
+Flugennock has served on the editorial board of the DC Independent Media Center and has illustrated the covers of The Progressive and Alternative Press Review.

 Questions?
 Comments?
 Drop Mike a line at flugennock at sinkers dot org.